 However, there’s been a fairly strong movement towards the use of compressor fridges that will run on 12V, or 240V (or one or the other).

-There are a number of benefits of a compressor fridge, but you need to have an electrical system that will handle it, as many of the base model electrical setups in a caravan will not have the capacity to run the fridge even in good, sunny conditions.
+There are a number of benefits of a compressor fridge, but you need to have an electrical system that will handle it, as many of the base model vans will not come with the best caravan battery setups and will not have the capacity to run the fridge even in good, sunny conditions.

 Some 3 way fridges have historically struggled in really hot weather, and they all need to be nice and level to run well on gas.
 A good 3 way fridge will work fine in all climates, but there’s a lot of people who aren’t happy with them, so again, get what is going to suit your needs.